NASA-AMMOS/MMGIS/public/helps/ViewshedTool.md

 - _Center Elevation_
   - Tilt angle in degrees in which the observer is looking.
 0 is level with the horizon, 90 is looking straight up and -90 is straight down.
 - _Latitude_
   - Latitude position of the observer.
-Clicking on the map or draggin the observer marker will also prefill this.
+Clicking on the map or dragging the observer marker will also prefill this.
 - _Longitude_
   - Longitude position of the observer.
-Clicking on the map or draggin the observer marker will also prefill this.
+Clicking on the map or dragging the observer marker will also prefill this.

 #### Footer